This post may contain affiliate links. Please read our disclosure policy.

 Overall: 4.25 / 5

 My husband and I enjoyed an excellent meal at Le Corail.
-I didn't love every single dish, but half the items were very good and the other half were exceptionally good.
+I didn’t love every single dish, but half the items were very good and the other half were exceptionally good.
 The amuse bouche and hibiscus flower with sea urchin were standouts.
-These dishes were small portions, but they were done right as I didn't feel bloated or too full afterwards.
+These dishes were small portions, but they were done right as I didn’t feel bloated or too full afterward.

-Food: Excellent | Drinks: Excellent | Decor: Romantic/Classy | Service: Good, but server kept coming back constantly - very annoying | Value: Pricy
+Food: Excellent | Drinks: Excellent | Decor: Romantic/Classy | Service: Good, but the server kept coming back constantly – very annoying | Value: Pricey

 Location: Intercontinental Bora Bora Thalasso Resort, Motu Piti Aau, Bora Bora 98730, French Polynesia